gophercoders/website/content/lessons/KS2/lower/further-repetition.md

 }
 {{< /highlight >}}

-This is just _while_ loop pattern, but this time the `condition` part is more complex.
+This is just a _while_ loop pattern, but this time the `condition` part is more complex.
 To explain this let's think about what we want the program to do when the user enters a value for `upperLimit`.